PNNL-Comp-Mass-Spec/PPMErrorCharter/Readme.md

 ## License

-The PPM Error Charter is licensed under the 2-Clause BSD License; you may not use this file except in compliance with the License.
+The PPM Error Charter is licensed under the 2-Clause BSD License; you may not use this program except in compliance with the License.
 You may obtain a copy of the License at https://opensource.org/licenses/BSD-2-Clause

 Copyright 2019 Battelle Memorial Institute